tomjrwilliams/xfactors/README.md

 For instance, let's say that we want to compose a PCA-like embedding model with a GMM.

-We would write the PCA-like embedding and the GMM as separate JAX model components, and then compose them together with xf (specifying how data and parameters should flow from one to the other).
+With xf, we would first write the PCA-like embedding and the GMM as separate JAX model components, before then using xf to compose them together into a single model (specifying how data and parameters should flow from one to the other).

-### Module
+### Contents

 xf provides:

-- base classes / interfaces for defining re-useable JAX model components (as nodes in directed acyclic computation graphs).
+- base classes / interfaces for defining re-useable JAX model components.

 - an apparatus for specifying how data, parameters, and intermediate results should flow such a model.